 The smart thing to do would have been to remove the ladder, thus making the fire escape impossible to access.
 If that wasn’t an option, Ellie could have placed a proximity mine on the fire escape.
 That way, the noise would alert them to intruders – assuming the explosion didn’t rout them all.
 If you decide to do that yourself, your efforts will be wasted when the mine vanishes into the ether as soon as Abby infiltrates the theater.
 It is standard for characters in a horror film to have no common sense, but to force the player to go along with these bad decisions makes the narrative that much more frustrating.

-My guess is that Mr. Druckmann and his team wanted Abby’s role as the deuteragonist to be a surprise after building her up to be the main antagonist for the entirety of Ellie’s campaign.
-If that was their intent, then making Abby playable in the first act rendered the effort pointless.
+My guess as to why Mr. Druckmann and his team sent players back in time is that they wanted Abby’s role as the deuteragonist to be a surprise after building her up to be the main antagonist for the entirety of Ellie’s campaign.
+If that was their intent, then making Abby playable in the first act rendered said effort pointless.
 Granted, Abby does not have the ability to improve her stats in the first act – not unlike Ellie when she was playable in The Last of Us.
 This could fool savvy people into believing Abby is only playable in the first act, but it’s easy to call their bluff.